ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 because it is not useful.
 We do not recommend implementing or supporting CAP CLEAR.
 See [issue #134](https://github.com/ircv3/ircv3-specifications/issues/134) for more information, including rationale for this clarification.

+Previous versions of this spec did not include specific references to re-enabling or re-disabling a capability in the CAP REQ subcommand section.
+This was clarified in later versions of the specification.